OpenTTD/survey-web/README.md

 To summarize survey results, the Python application `analysis` processes a bundle of JSONs and outputs another JSON with the summary.

+To run it:
+- `git clone https://github.com/OpenTTD/BaNaNaS` to get the BaNaNaS dataset (needed to resolve NewGRFs).
+- Create a Python virtual env run `pip install -r requirements.txt`.
-To run it, simply execute `python3 -m analysis <tar-xz bundle files>`
+- `python3 -m analysis <tar-xz bundle files>` to run the analysis.

 ### Running a local server